This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 This guideline covers the diagnosis and management of tinnitus in adult patients.

 Virtually all adults will experience tinnitus at some point in their life, this is usually self-limiting.
 Bilateral tinnitus is almost never associated with significant pathology.

-See 2WW guidelines in formulary for guidance about suspected head and neck cancers
+See 2WW guidelines for guidance about suspected head and neck cancers.

 Persistent unilateral tinnitus with or without vertigo, hearing loss or other symptoms may sometimes represent acoustic neuroma, and certainly warrants investigation.
 However, acoustic neuroma is a benign and slow-growing tumour which does not require investigation via a 2WW pathway.
 It is also rare: only 2% of patients with unilateral tinnitus and sensorineural hearing loss are found to have an acoustic neuroma on MRI.

 Troublesome or intrusive Tinnitus for more than 6 weeks with significant impact on QoL despite adequate self-treatment

 Audiology referrals should be sent to Chime Audiology as paper referrals as this service is not provided on e-Referral Service:

 Update on the management of tinnitus - BTA